 – Disorganized attachments show “fear without solution.”
 Because the infant inevitably seeks the parent when alarmed, parental behavior that alarms an infant should place it in an irresolvable paradox in which it can neither approach, shift its attention, or flee.

-Bowlby saw internalized working models, such as these patterns of security/insecurity, not as fixed primitive structures split off from development or from influence by new experiences (the Freudian model), but as cognitive–affective schemas (emotional, cognitive, & behavioral patterns) which evolve in relation to continuing experiences with attachment figures throughout life.
+Bowlby saw internalized working models, such as these patterns of security/insecurity, not as fixed primitive structures split off from development or from influence by new experiences (the Freudian model), but as cognitive–affective schemas, patterns of emotion, cognition and behavior, which evolve in relation to continuing experiences with attachment figures throughout life.
+These internal working models organize and underlie patterns of behavior, feeling, and thinking in relation to others throughout life.

 Among infants who have been maltreated (abused or neglected) by their parents, disorganized attachment is found in an average of 70 percent of children.